OJB-Quantum/Navaho-Linguistics/README.md

 ### Pro tip by Onri:
 - Navaho root words often start with 'a', 'b', 'h', 'n', 't', or 'y' sounds.
-- Also, when a word starts with an 'a' or 'i' sound, it is usually preceded by an apostrophe.
+- Also, when a word starts with an 'a' or an 'i' or an 'o' sound and their variations, it is usually preceded by an apostrophe.
 - Note that since Navaho/ Navajo is a speaking-focused language, you may notice variations of word spellings in writing, whether in literature or video or other media.
 It is possible to provide a more correct spelling in writing when converting speech to text to accurately match the phonetics.
 - Using the term 'particular' in English usually means to single out something, and the equivalent of this is used heavily in Navaho to highlight objects.